duclos-cavalcanti/tum-msei-seminar/README.md

 ## Questions/Points

-- [ ] Bibliography with lines and pages specifically?
+- [ ] Should I include evolutionary algorithms in intro?
+  - R:
+- [ ] Should I include RL in intro?
+Assume RL is known?
   - R:
 - [ ] Should previous work (2017 - 2020) be placed in introduction or state of the art?
 Probably State of the Art.
   - R: